Last reviewed on 6th October 2023 by Martin Alexander (Mortgage Advisor)

 Showcasing your earnings

 This doesn’t mean to say you’d simply present your bank statements to a lender and get approved.
-Making sure you ‘package’ your application properly is a must.
-What this means is you must showcase your true financial potential.
+Making sure you ‘package’ your application correctly is a must.
+What this means is that you must showcase your true financial potential.
 Our advisors can do this on your behalf.

-A strong application can be granted maximum amounts from a lender and you may even qualify for a headline deal.
+A strong application can be granted maximum amounts from a lender, and you may even qualify for a headline deal.
 On the other hand, if your application isn’t presented well, you may be offered a lot less or even declined.

 Will I need a large deposit as I’m on a zero-hour contract?

 Although getting a mortgage with a 5% deposit is possible, larger deposits can work in your favour.
 Larger deposits often mean there’s less risk for lenders.
 As you’ll already be considered high-risk due to working on a zero-hour contract, it’s a good way to reduce risk around your application.